What Type of Work Environment Do You Prefer? Tips & Examples

 Example: I have been in the field of content marketing and tried different forms of work cultures to see what works for me, and I found the market-driven form the most suitable one.
 It energizes me and allows me to pass the same enlightenment and enthusiasm to my fellow team members and co-workers.
 We all have to stay motivated for short-term client-related projects, and nothing motivates us like heavy market competition.
 It emerges as the positive effect of fear.

 My personal favorite is the clan culture, aka family culture kind!
 It authorizes breaking the hierarchies at the workplace.
 Everyone is treated equally, and bosses cannot rule but guide.
 Clan culture comes naturally to the workplace, despite not getting adapted.
-It is commonly practiced in small workplaces or family businesses where people are already familiar with each other.
+It is commonly practiced in small workplaces or family businesses where people are already familiar with each other, know how to be team players, and blend with each other professionally.

 Suppose two friends are starting a business together to practice this work culture.